WATER FOOTPRINT ASSESSMENT

 The identification of the direct consumptive water usage per product, sector or watershed.
 Water usage can be classified into blue (surface water, evaporation and groundwater), green (rainwater insofar as it would not become run-off) and grey (the water required to assimilate any pollutants entering a water body) WFs.

 Identifying the impacts of water usage and pollution within a watershed related to an activity or product by examining environmental hotspots and impacts such as contribution to scarcity and degradation (e.g. Water pollution levels, eutrophication, and acidification).
 GCS can also examine economic and social contributions of water usage providing indication of water efficiency and productivity (e.g. Economic productivity, employment and basic human reserves).

 - Interpretation of Results and Response Formulation:

 Identifying critical impacts of water usage and pollution in specific periods (eg. certain months) and critical components of processes.
 In addition, providing reduction targets and recycling and avoidance strategies for water usage and impacts, as well as devising reasonable benchmarks and potential off-setting strategies and the development of water cost curves.

 In conducting a water footprint assessment, the following actions are generally undertaken:

-Consultation and Site Visit: Identify the goal and scope of project as well as a review of the available information.
-Set the geographical and temporal scope and focus of assessment.
+- Consultation and Site Visit: Identify the goal and scope of project as well as review the available information.
+Set the geographical and temporal scope and focus assessment.

-Compilation of Water Footprint Assessment: A comprehensive water footprint assessment would provide indication of critical water footprint components and impacts with response formulations.
+- Compilation of Water Footprint Assessment: A comprehensive water footprint assessment would provide an indication of critical water footprint components and impacts with response formulations.

 GCS has the necessary expertise, staff and equipment to undertake the required investigations and reporting within a variety of sectors and over a wide range of situations.